Myanmar Fast Facts

 September 30, 2007 - Special UN envoy Ibrahim Gambari meets with Suu Kyi and with military officials (separately) to attempt to resolve the situation.

-October 20, 2007 - The UN General Assembly approves a resolution condemning a government crackdown and asking for the release of political protesters.
+October 20, 2007 - The UN General Assembly approves a resolution condemning the government crackdown and asking for the release of political protesters.

-May 2, 2008 - A cyclone causes utter destruction, killing more than 70,000.
-The UN later estimate that more than two million people are severely affected by the storm.
+May 2, 2008 - A cyclone kills more than 70,000 people.
+The UN later estimates that more than two million people are severely affected by the storm.

 May 20, 2008 - It is announced that UN Secretary General Ban Ki-moon will be allowed to tour the devastated area hit by the cyclone.
 Also shipments of aid barred from coming into the country will be allowed in.

-June 5-10, 2010 - More than 4,000 ethnic Karen leave Myanmar for Thailand after clashes between the Karen National Union rebel group and Myanmar army.
+June 5-10, 2010 - More than 4,000 ethnic Karen leave Myanmar for Thailand after clashes between the Karen National Union rebel group and the Myanmar army.

 June-July 2010 - Floods and landslides kill 68 people and displace thousands.